jlder/SLM-recorder/docs/01_recorder_requirements.md

 #### OP-CAL-006 — Calibration fault recovery

-If calibration fails plausibility checks, the recorder shall retain the stored valid calibration.
+If recorder calibration fails plausibility, temperature, or delta-against-reference checks, the recorder shall retain the stored valid active calibration.
+A structurally valid but rejected recorder-calibration candidate may be retained for support diagnostics.
+If no trusted active/reference recorder calibration exists, the first trusted-looking recorder calibration shall be stored as the reference only and a second matching calibration shall be required before it becomes the active calibration.
 The operator shall be able to retry calibration before rejecting the recorder.

 Status: